zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 The one who is broadly wise is the less wise me, please explain the method I can know, here is the separation of birth and aging.

-"Because the Blessed One acts after the victory over desire": ""World Zun", a synonym for respect... (abbreviated) Anri (pseudonym) who testified, that is "World Zun".
+"Because the Blessed One acts after the victory over desire": ""Blessed One", a synonym for respect... (abbreviated) Anri (pseudonym) who testified, that is "Blessed One".
 "Desire" has two desires from Shesem: The desire for things and the desire to pollute...(slightly omitted) These are called the desires for things...(slightly omitted) These are called the desires for pollution.
 After the Blessed One has known the desires of things, after giving up on the desires